hanzputro/jwt-crud/README.md

-WIP
+WIP (Work In Progress)
+# JWT-CRUD

 Purpose

-This repo is intended to demonstrate how we can leverage lerna to spin up a single dev environment that consists of multiple Apps in one go (monorepo).
+This monorepo is intended to demonstrate Json Web Token works with 2 token (refresh token & access token) to make authentication and authorization for login and data. mongodb bring graphql to process request and response the data from @apollo/server also connect with @apollo/client for store the data with redux to the client.

 Expectation

-From a dev perspective, you should now be able to:
+Should be able to:
+    login with JWT technique (access token).
+    data protection (refresh token).
+    route protection.
+    CRUD functionality with search and pagination.

-    Scaffold entire dev environment with just one "npm dev:both" or "yarn dev:both" command Get the same Hot Module Reload (HMR) development experience
+    Scaffold entire dev environment with just one "npm dev:both" or "yarn dev:both" command.
+    Get the same Hot Module Reload (HMR) development experience.

 Samples Included
     server (Node JS)
     client (React App + vite)

 How To Run
     Run "npm install" or "yarn" in the root of the folder to install all the dependencies needed.
     Run "npm dev:both" or "yarn dev:both" to spin up all the services defined in the lerna.json You can now access apps each other in dev mode a. localhost:4000 (nodeJS) b. localhost:3000 (ReactJS + Vite)

 ## Server